4.4.1 The Causes and Consequences of Electric Transmission Congestion

 In our previous examples with the three-node network, we had treated the transmission lines as if they could carry as much power as we wanted them to.
 In reality, engineers place limits on the transfer of power across a given transmission line.
 There are several reasons for this, but one of the most important reasons is shown in the following two short videos:

 The first video shows what happens when a tree contacts a power line.
-The video will start at 2:17 and you should let it run through 4:35 (approximate run time 2:08).
+The video will start at 2:17 and you should let it run through 4:35 (approximate run time 2:08), the audio in unimportant.

 You might remember from a basic science class that when things heat up, they expand, and remember from Lesson 2 that when current is pushed through a material with some resistance, that material gets hot, and expands.
 When power lines heat up, the expansion causes the power line to "sag."
 If the line sags too much, it could touch a nearby tree and cause a short circuit, whereby a large amount of current is transferred from the power line to the tree.
 The tree then heats up and…well…watch the videos if you haven't already!